Bowie Tupou: Professional boxing career

 He began his boxing career training with Johnny Lewis, Australia's most well-known boxing coach, having trained Jeff Fenech, Jeff Harding, Virgil Hill and Kostya Tszyu.
 After only one amateur bout, he knocked out his opponent in the first round.
 Tupou made his pro debut on 18 February 2006 in South Windsor, New South Wales, Australia, against Brian Fitzgerald.
 Tupou won the evenly fought battle by a majority decision.
 Six months later on a rematch with Fitzgerald, Tupou picked up the lightly regarded New South Wales Heavyweight title.
 At the end of 2006 he settled in Los Angeles where he started training with Justin Fortune at the Pound4Pound Gym.

 In 2007 he signed with Gary Shaw and made his U.S. debut on 7 September.
 In April 2008 he signed with a new coach Jeff Mayweather.
 He has beaten his first club fighters in Cisse Salif and Ray Hayes.
-In 2009 he was KOd by club fighter Demetrice King but a 2011 KO of Manuel Quezada and a points win over Donnell Holmes have restored some credibility.
+In 2009 he was knocked out by club fighter Demetrice King but a 2011 knock out of Manuel Quezada and a points win over Donnell Holmes restored some credibility.
 Bowie now resides in Las Vegas, NV.
-In 2012 he was KOd by Malik Scott and Bryant Jennings.
+In 2012 he was knocked out by Malik Scott and Bryant Jennings.

 Returning to Australia

-When returning to Australia in 2013, Tupou started training with Jeff French.
+When returning to Australia in 2013, Tupou started training with Jeff Fenech.
 Since that return he had a three win streak with wins over Hunter Sam, Nick Guivas and Junior Maletino Iakopo.
-After the three wins Tupou received his first major world rankings, ranked 13th in WBO and winning the WBO African title.
-Five months after winning the title, Tupou suffered his forth lose to Joseph Parker.
+After the three wins Tupou received his first major world ranking, ranked 13th in WBO and winning the WBO African title.
+Five months after winning the title, Tupou suffered his fourth loss to Joseph Parker.

-In 2016, Tupou won his rematch against Hunter Sam after both boxers taking the fight on a weeks notice.
+In 2016, Tupou fought a rematch against Hunter Sam after both boxers took the fight on a week's notice.
 Tupou won the fight by TKO.
-Tupou had its last regional title shot against the tallest boxer in the world, New Zealand American Julius Long.
+Tupou had his last regional title shot against the tallest boxer in the world, New Zealand American Julius Long.
 Long won the Interim WBA title by Split Decision, his biggest win of his career.
-Tupou has not fought since.